Teaching and Writing:

 Confronting our Past without Losing Faith in America

 My work as a historian reflects my deep belief in the need for Americans to confront the difficult and disturbing aspects of our past.
-As one who has spent his career studying (and living in) the American South, I believe that historians need to reveal and explain, with honesty and clarity, the injustice and oppression that has played such a part in the history of the region--the dehumanization associated with slavery during the antebellum period, as well as the racial intimidation and violence that prevailed during the era of Jim Crow.
+As one who has spent his career studying (and living in) the American South, I believe that historians need to reveal and explain, with honesty and clarity, the injustice and oppression that has played such a part in the history of the region—the dehumanization associated with slavery during the antebellum period, as well as the racial intimidation and violence that prevailed during the era of Jim Crow.
 That’s why I teach a range of courses on the South and the American Civil War and Reconstruction era, and it’s why I have written about such topics as the law of slavery, the pro-slavery ideology of nineteenth-century southern jurists, and the Dred Scott decision.
 And it’s why my students and I worked in 2017-2018 to erect a new marker at the site of Nathan Bedford Forrest’s antebellum slave mart in Memphis, an effort that garnered the attention of a local filmmaker as well as the national media.
 We must confront the horrific aspects of our past.

 Such moments of constitutional change, whether through popular mobilization, constitutional amendment, or judicial decision, show that the Declaration of Independence and the Constitution, can, in Frederick Douglass’s words, “give us a platform broad enough, and strong enough, to support the most comprehensive plans for the freedom and elevation of all the people of this country.”
 In other words, I think it’s possible for us as a nation to confront the ugliness of our past without losing faith in America.
+Confronting our past—rather than erasing or ignoring it—makes us a better, stronger people, and it allows us to hold our institutions accountable, in order to aspire to the “more perfect Union” that the founders envisioned.

 Selected Publications